-In addition, during the course of fiscal 2018, our firm's management completed the documentation, testing and evaluation of our firm's system of internal control over financial reporting in response to the requirements set forth in Section 404 of the Sarbanes-Oxley Act of 2002 and related regulations.
+In addition, during the course of fiscal 2020, our firm's management completed the documentation, testing and evaluation of our firm's system of internal control over financial reporting in response to the requirements set forth in Section 404 of the Sarbanes-Oxley Act of 2002 and related regulations.
 We were kept apprised of the progress of this evaluation and provided oversight of and input to our firm's management during the process.
 Additionally, we engaged with management through our firm's Special Internal Controls Committee, which is comprised of members of our firm's senior management and led by our firm's president and chief executive officer.
-The Special Internal Controls Committee at each of our eight regularly scheduled meetings, as well as in four special sessions throughout fiscal 2018.
-The Special Internal Controls Committee at each of our eight regularly scheduled meetings, as well as in four special sessions throughout fiscal 2018.
-The Special Internal Controls Committee at each of our eight regularly scheduled meetings, as well as in four special sessions throughout fiscal 2018.
-The Special Internal Controls Committee at each of our eight regularly scheduled meetings, as well as in four special sessions throughout fiscal 2018.
-The Special Internal Controls Committee at each of our eight regularly scheduled meetings, as well as in four special 2018, with our oversight and input, to redesign our firm's internal controls is set forth in Item 9A of the Annual Report for our firm's 2018 fiscal year filed by it on February 28, 2019.
-In connection with our oversight of management's continued evaluation of internal controls, we received periodic updates provided by our firm's management and EY at each appropriate scheduled audit committee meeting.
-At the conclusion of the process, our firm's internal control over financial reporting.
-We also reviewed the report on Form 10-K for the fiscal year ended December 29, 2018, filed with the SEC, as well as EY's Report of Independent Registered Public Accounti
+The Special Internal Controls Committee reports to us and met with the audit committee periodically in fiscal 2020.
+Further information regarding significant steps our firm's management took in fiscal 2020, with our oversight and input, to redesign our firm's internal controls is set forth in Item 9A of the Annual Report for our firm's 2020 fiscal year filed by it on March 4, 2021.
+In connection with our oversight of management's continued evaluation of internal controls, we received periodic updates provided by our firm's management and GT at each appropriate scheduled audit committee meeting.
+At the conclusion of the process, our firm's management provided us with, and we reviewed, a report on the effectiveness of our firm's internal control over financial reporting.
+We also reviewed the report of our firm's management contained in our firm's annual report on Form 10-K for the fiscal year ended January 2, 2021, filed with the SEC, as well as GT's Report of Independent Registered Public Accounting Firm included in our firm's annual report on Form 10-K for the fiscal year ended January 2, 2021 related to its audit of (1) our firm's consolidated financial statements and (2) the effectiveness of our firm's internal control over financial reporting.
+As a result of the remediation activities and controls in place as of January 2, 2021, we remediated all material weaknesses that were disclosed and included in our Form 10-K for the fiscal year ended December 28, 2019.
 We discussed with our firm's independent registered public accountants the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board, including a discussion of our firm's accounting principles, the application of those principles, and the other matters we were required to discuss with our firm's independent registered public accountants under generally accepted auditing standards.
-In addition, we received from our firm's independent registered public accountants a letter containing the written disclosures required by applicable requirements of the Public Company Accounting Oversight Board and discussed the disclosures with them, as well as other matters relevant to their independence from our firm's management and our firm.
-In evaluating the independent registered public accountants, we considered the fact that all audit-related services, tax services and other services for fiscal 2018 were pre-approved by the audit committee, which determined that such services would not impair the independence of the auditor and are consistent with the Securities and Exchange Commission's rules on auditor independence.
+In addition, we received from our firm's independent registered public accountants a letter containing the written disclosures required by applicable standards of the Public Company Accounting Oversight Board and discussed the disclosures with them, as well as other matters relevant to their independence from our firm's management and our firm.
+In evaluating the independence of our firm's independent registered public accountants, we considered the fact that all audit-related services, tax services and other services for fiscal 2020 were pre-approved by the audit committee, which determined that such services would not impair the independence of the auditor and are consistent with the Securities and Exchange Commission's rules on auditor independence.